 Adaptability and Control

 Enterprises must be agile to capitalize on changing markets and new opportunities, and they must be positioned to grow quickly as they do.
-A hybrid cloud model (particularly those leveraging hyper-converged infrastructure technology) allow admins to quickly scale operations up or down, maintain full control of their networks, and offers full flexibility in terms of the hardware and software that powers their business.
+A hybrid cloud model (particularly those leveraging hyper-converged infrastructure technology) allows admins to quickly scale operations up or down, maintain full control of their networks and offers full flexibility in terms of the hardware and software that powers their business.
 The hybrid cloud model also lets enterprises thoughtfully leverage the public cloud solutions they do need, without sacrificing control over things that matter the most like data security, firewalls, anti-virus, and so on.
 For many enterprises, the ability to customize their operations from top to bottom is plenty enough reason to keep their hybrid model.